ora0600/confluent-cdc-workshop/terraform/gcp/dataprocessingREADME.md

 or use the topic viewer:
 ![all_contacts_mask](img/all_contacts_mask.png)

 Try to de-duplicate `all_products` or `all_contacts`.
 Do the same like for Masking with De-duplication Flink Action (over the Data Portal) know.
+I want to depuplicate the complete message.

 If successful you will see this output
 ![all_contacts_deduplication](img/all_contacts_dedup.png)